maachang/msful/README.md

 # Benefits of using msful

-In the past, I mainly used spring-boot, a web application server that runs on java, and built a web application with Vert.x in Scala language.
+Before, I used spring-boot, a web application server that runs in java, and built a web application with Vert.x in Scala language.

 Recently, Web application environment was also developed using node's node-express.